 Thorsons, May 2003

-At March 2008, some copies of Shattered were still available to order on Amazon.co.uk.
+Some copies of Shattered are still available to order on Amazon.co.uk.

 In Shattered, Lynn Michell tells of haunting episodes in her own life with ME, a “still life” suspended by a savagely capricious illness, as well as the stories of many others: men, women and young people.
 These voices convey the complexity of ME, an illness which deals out a slightly different hand of cards each time it strikes.
 This tapestry of voices is held together by Lynn’s own intelligent, loving, and often angry commentary.
 And her purpose is unwavering throughout: to help others with this cruel illness find acknowledgement and validation in a cruel world.